Code-Institute-Submissions/gersonvj-TWC---THE-WEATHER-CHANNEL/README.md

 <h5>Acknowledgements</h5>
 <ul>
-  <li>This project is thinking to show the users the forecast and weather-related news from API as the newsletter using mailJS.
+  <li>This project is thinking to show the users the forecast and weather-related news from API as the newsletter using mailJS.</li>
 </ul>